 - Inadequate allocations: If federal Drinking Water SRF allocations are less than the allocations anticipated, or if previous allocations are reduced, it may be necessary to reduce allocations to projects on the priority list. - Unanticipated or uncommitted funds: The availability of unanticipated or uncommitted funds can result in a project moving from the contingency list to the fundable list.
-Additionally, the amount of funds allocated to projects on the fundable lists may increase or projects that have already received assistance may receive increased assistance. - Bypass: A project on the fundable priority list not making progress in satisfying requirements for Drinking Water SRF assistance may be removed from the fundable priority list.
+Additionally, the amount of funds allocated to projects on the fundable lists may increase or projects that have already received assistance may receive increased assistance. - Bypass: A project on the fundable priority list not making progress in satisfying requirements for Drinking Water SRF assistance may be removed from the fundable priority list in order to make the committed funds available to another project that is ready to proceed.
 The project is then placed on the fundable contingency or planning priority list as decided by the commission. - Project removal: Projects may be removed from the priority list at the request of the applicant or a finding by the Department of Natural Resources that the project is ineligible for Drinking Water SRF assistance.

-Before taking action to modify the Project Priority List, the department notifies those projects directly affected.
+Before taking action to modify the Project Priority List, the Department notifies those projects directly affected.